chipcullen/chipcullen_com/src/posts/how-to-have-dark-mode-image-that-works-with-user-choice.md

 If the user has expressed no preference, we rely on the `<picture>` element to listen to the system preference with the built in media query.
 But we need to toggle to the other images manually if the user has chosen an option.

 If you are working on implementing a 'dark mode' on your site - I hope you find this helpful!
-Leave a comment if you have a better approach to the dark mode / light mode / user choice problem.